matomo-org/developer-documentation/docs/3.x/wordpress/data-access.md

 * Without bootstrapping Matomo
 * With bootstrapping Matomo

-When possible, it is recommended to not bootstrap Matomo for performance and stability reason.
+When possible, it is recommended not bootstrapping Matomo for performance and stability reason.
 It possibly takes 50-250ms to bootstrap Matomo depending on the server and it can slow down the WordPress experience.
 Matomo is very powerful and therefore comes with a few dependencies.
 Not bootstrapping Matomo reduces the chances of WordPress breaking because some other plugin requires a dependency we require as well.